bluerobotics/ardusub-gitbook/reference/qgroundcontrol/vehicle-setup-view.md

 # Vehicle Setup View

-The Vehicle Setup View is used to configure a new vehicle prior to first use and tune a configured vehicle.
+The Vehicle Setup View is used to configure a new ArduSub vehicle prior to first use and tune a configured vehicle.

 <img src="/images/reference/reference-ardusub-summary.png" class="img-responsive img-center" style="max-height:600px;">